crashGoBoom/nf-video/README.md

 USAGE:
   ./nf-video.sh [FLAGS] [SUBCOMMAND]
 FLAGS:
-  -crf  CRF Number for ffmpeg
+  -c  CRF Number for ffmpeg
   -h  Prints help information
   -i  Video to Process (Required.)
   -w  Adds a watermark (Defaults to upper left.)
   -x  X location for the watermark
   -y  Y location for the watermark
 ```

 Currently only supports conversion to MP4.